javierromanm/project-management-app/README.md

-Project Management App developed with Laravel and TDD.
+Project Management App with TDD developed with Laravel and Tailwind.
 Please feel free to fork it and expand it however you wish.